WebFuzzing/EvoMaster/docs/write_driver.md

 To test RPC APIs, in the the `getProblemInfo()`, you need to return an instance of the `RPCProblem` class.
 Fuzzing RPC APIs requires a driver, and importing a JVM version of the API client library used to communicate with it.
+Note that such API client library can be generated based on the schema definition file, e.g., `.proto` and `.thrift`, but this is tool and framework dependent.
+Preparing such client library for the JVM needs to be setup by the user.
-There is no direct support for file formats such as `.proto` and `.thrift`.
+Currently, there is no direct support in _EvoMaster_ for file formats such as `.proto` and `.thrift`.
 Schema definitions are derived from the Java/Kotlin interfaces of the API client library.
 On the one hand, this means it is possible to fuzz any type of RPC API (and not just gRPC and Thrift), as long as there is a JVM client library.
 On the other hand, _black-box_ testing would require to write a driver.

 Here, in `RPCProblem` there are 3 main things you need to specify:
 - the interface for the client library, defining the operations available in the API.
-- implementation for the interface, with actual client code doing the calls to the API.
+- implementation for the interface, initializing a client stub to make calls to the API for each specified interface.
 - specify the RPC type (e.g., gRPC or Thrift).

 ## Security